Thsuva/MiRo-Project12a/README.md

 ![](https://github.com/Thsuva/MiRo-Project12a/blob/state_machine/docs/StateMachine.jpg)

-* **src/states/**: directory which contains all the needed states to make the state machine work
+* **src/states/**: directory which contains all the needed states to make the state machine work (for more specific information, see the readme file inside the folder).
 * **src/parser/parser.py**: file that contains the logic to clean up the input from `/speech_to_text` in order to get the required information (action, colour, target).
 To wake up MiRo, only the chosen "wake up word" (that can be modified inside this file) is needed.

 ## Acknowledgments